-(Amount [•])\$505 million to \$768 million) Unless the Holder of an Allowed General Unsecured Claim agrees to less favorable treatment of such Claim, each Holder of an Allowed General Unsecured Claim shall receive, in full and final satisfaction, compromise, settlement, release, and discharge of, and in exchange for such Allowed General Unsecured Claim, the following (1) and (2):
+(Amount [•])\$505 million to \$768 million) Unless the Holder of an Allowed General Unsecured Claim agrees to less favorable treatment of such Claim, each Holder of an Allowed General Unsecured Claim shall receive on the Effective Date or as soon as practicable thereafter, in full and final satisfaction, compromise, settlement, release, and discharge of, and in exchange for such Allowed General Unsecured Claim, the following (1) and (2):

 - (1) at such Holder's election, either - a.
-Equity Option: if such Holder is an Eligible Holder and General Unsecured Claimholder makes a written election on a timely and properly delivered and completed Ballot or other writing satisfactory to the Plan Proponents, its Pro Rata Share, as between the Equity / Cash Option Claims, of the Reorganized Equity, subject to dilution on account of the of the Reorganized Equity issued on account of the Rights Offering (subject to dilution on account of the Rights Offering, the Backstop Premium, and the EIP;); or - b.
+Equity Option: if such Holder is an Eligible Holder and General Unsecured Claimholder makes a written election on a timely and properly delivered and completed Ballot or other writing satisfactory to the Plan Proponents, its Pro Rata Share, as between the Equity / Cash Option Claims, of 50% of the Reorganized Equity, (subject to dilution on account of the Reorganized Equity issued on account of the Rights Offering, the Backstop Premium, and the EIP;); or - b.
 Cash Option: its Pro Rata Share, among Equity/Cash OptionGeneral Unsecured Claims, of the GUC Cash Pool; provided, for the avoidance of doubt, the Pro Rata Share calculation in this subclause (B) shall be calculated based on the aggregate amount of all Allowed Equity/Cash OptionGeneral Unsecured Claims whether or not Holders of such Claims receive the treatment in this subclause (B);